Brain Dump

 Put everything on your mind in one place.
 Unfinished thoughts.
 Loose obligations.
 Things you've been avoiding.

 Executioner schedules the outcomes so you don’t have to.
-Blocked dates stay empty.
+Your blocked dates are protected.
 Priority work comes first.

 You check once per day.
 You execute what's scheduled.
 Nothing else matters.